 1 tsp ghee

 Wash the sabudana till the water run clear.
-Soak it in enough water for approximately two hours.
+Soak it in enough water for approximately half an hour to forty five minutes.
 Heat ghee and lightly toast the dry fruits and keep aside.

 Meanwhile heat a heavy bottom pot and boil the milk, stirring in between to prevent it catching at the bottom.
 Reduce the heat once it has come to a boil.
 Drain the sabudana and add it to the milk.